Step-by-Step Instructions

 Dumpster Requirements

 Heavy materials require specialized Heavy 10-Yard "Low-Boy" dumpsters with reinforced walls and a 10-ton weight limit.
-Standard dumpsters only support 4 tons and aren't suitable for concrete/masonry.
+Standard dumpsters only support 4 tons; they aren't built for concrete or masonry.

 Understanding Load Types